Gliese 176

-Gliese 176 is a red dwarf in the constellation of Taurus.
-Based upon parallax measurements from the Hipparcos mission, it is located approximately 30 light-years away.
+Gliese 176 is a small star with an orbiting exoplanet in the constellation of Taurus.
+With an apparent visual magnitude of 9.95, it is too faint to be visible to the naked eye but is the nearest star in the constellation, with a distance of 30.9 light years based on parallax measurements, and is drifting further away with a heliocentric radial velocity of 26.4 km/s.

+This is an M-type main-sequence star, sometimes called a red dwarf, with a stellar classification of M2V.
+It has 49% of the Sun's mass and 47% of the radius of the Sun.
+The star is radiating just 3.5% of the luminosity of the Sun from its photosphere at an effective temperature of 3,632 K. It is estimated to be around nine billion years old, and is spinning slowly with a rotation period of 40 days.
 The star is orbited by a Super-Earth.

 Planetary system

 A planetary companion to Gliese 176 was announced in 2008.
 Radial velocity observations with the Hobby-Eberly Telescope (HET) showed a 10.24-day periodicity, which was interpreted as being caused by a planet.
 With a semi-amplitude of 11.6 m/s, its minimum mass equated to 24.5 Earth masses, or approximately 1.4 Neptune masses.

 Observations with the HARPS spectrograph could not confirm the 10.24-day variation.
 Instead, two other periodicities were detected at 8.78 and 40.0 days, with amplitudes below the HET observational errors.
 The 40-day variation coincides with the rotational period of the star and is therefore caused by activity, but the shorter-period variation is not explained by activity and is therefore caused by a planet.
 Its semi-amplitude of 4.1 m/s corresponds to a minimum mass of 8.4 Earth masses, making the planet a Super-Earth.

 In an independent study, observations with Keck-HIRES also failed to confirm the 10.24-day signal.
 An 8.77-day periodicity - corresponding to the planet announced by the HARPS team - was detected to intermediate significance, though it was not deemed significant enough to claim a planetary cause with their data alone.